ammsa/query-abandonment-data/CIKM2019/README.md

 ### Format

-The data is tab-seperated and includes the following:
+The data is tab-separated and includes the following:

  - **User**: the user id
  - **User type**: either *economic* or *exhaustive*.
 See paper for more details